FAQs

 Our latest announced financial results

-How did Frasers Property Limited perform in 1H FY23?
+How did Frasers Property Limited perform in 1H FY25?

-Click here for Frasers Property Limited results announcements and here to view a webcast of Frasers Property Limited's results briefing.
+Click here for Frasers Property Limited's results announcements.

 How is Frasers Property Limited's balance sheet position?